Easy Lemon Salmon with Dill

 - You can scale it to feed as many people as you need.
 The recipe is easily doubled or tripled.

 - It’s so easy!
 It only takes about five minutes to prep and less than 20 minutes to bake.

-- There’s only a few simple ingredients: salmon, lemon, dill, salt and pepper.
+- There are only a few simple ingredients: salmon, lemon, dill, salt and pepper.
 While you’re at it, make easy yogurt tzatziki sauce, which includes many of the same ingredients and tastes great with this salmon.

 - Salmon is great leftover – try it flaked on top of a salad!

-- It can be grilled if you’d rather not turn your oven on.
+- This recipe can be grilled if you’d rather not turn your oven on.